 - Doesn’t agree with all dogs

 Choosing the Right Dog Food

-Like most pet owners, you probably have an endless obsession about the type of nutrition that you provide for your dog, approaching the subject with as much passion as you would your own dietary choices.
-It’s all good and well to care about your dog’s nutrition, but you also need to focus particularly on those first three ingredients, as they say a lot about the nutritional composition of the rest of the ‘recipe’ as it were.
+Like most pet owners, you probably have an endless obsession about the type of nutrition that you provide for your Miniature Schnauzer, approaching the subject with as much care as you would your own dietary choices.
+It’s all good and well to care about your dog’s nutrition, but make sure you focus particularly on those first three ingredients, as they say a lot about the nutritional composition of the rest of the ‘recipe’ as it were.

 For example, when you see things like soy, corn or wheat as the main or first constituents on the ingredients list, then you’re most likely looking at a low-quality product that really won’t do much for your dog’s nutritional needs.

-However, dog food with a short list of ingredients that’s topped by a solid meat source is usually a good indication of a nutrient dense food product.
-Natural preserves are also healthier than artificial ones and feeding your dog high quality protein is essential in helping them maintain a good diet.
+However, dog foods with a short list of ingredients that’s topped by a solid meat source is usually a good indication of a nutrient dense food product.
+Natural preserves are also healthier than artificial ones and feeding your Miniature Schnauzer high quality protein is essential in helping them maintain a good diet.

 It’s also important to pay attention to the amount of energy in the food, as high energy dogs will require high performance food to maintain their energy levels.
 This is because, as we all know, they run around and play all day.

 You’ll also want to consider the types and amounts of fillers to be found in the food.
 Things like artificial preservatives and colors, BHT, cereal fillers like wheat, corn and soy as well as artificial colors, can all be detrimental to your dog’s health.
 In addition, these will definitely affect their quality of life in the long run.

 Based on their dog’s preferences and needs, dog owners will either feed their dogs dry dog foods, meat or raw foods.
 For example, some dogs thrive on a light diet of dry kibble and some treats, while others need to have a combination of dry and wet foods like meat in order to get the most out of their nutrition.